-It is, however, important to note that while FHSS technology was discovered in the 1940s when the baby monitor industry was at its nascent stages, the technology was not used in baby monitors until the 90s.
-First, they had to discover digital signals to replace the analog baby monitors and enable encryption for better communication security.
+Notably, whereas FHSS technology was discovered in the 1940s, when the baby monitor industry was in its infancy, it wasn't deployed in baby monitors until the 1990s.
+They had to find digital signals to replace analogue ones and enable encryption before they could use those for secure communication.

 Check out our post on What are the different types of baby monitors?